January – Kick off a wanderful year in Seoul

 November – Casino time in Genting Highlands and Saigon again!

-This month, I decided to start working full-time again.
+This month, I came back to the 9-5 job.
 For one, it is super difficult for me to apply for any visa without an employment letter, hence freelancing is not possible at the moment.
-Secondly, being alone in my home office really bored the hell out of me.
-So yes, I will be back to a nine to five job in December.
+Secondly, being alone at home all day long really bored the hell out of me.

 December – Nippon bound, Christmas in Tokyo and Osaka

-There might not be a lot going on next year as we want to really save up for greater plans.
-Also, I have made another career move that warrants a major progression, which is going to be my ONLY focus in 2017.
-But I am overjoyed that I have fulfilled my resolutions for this year.
-I’ve achieved some of my biggest dreams, seeing the N Seoul Tower, Eiffel Tower and Tokyo Tower, experienced solo travelling across Europe, had my writing recognised, and most importantly, found my dream job!
+There might not be a lot going on next year as we want to really save up.
+Nonetheless, I am overjoyed that I have fulfilled my resolutions for this year.
+I’ve achieved some of my biggest dreams, seeing the N Seoul Tower, Eiffel Tower and Tokyo Tower, experienced solo travelling across Europe, had my writing published, and most importantly, found my dream job!

 Here’s to a brighter year ahead!